sleepysp/ntt8583/README.md

 This is a fork from the original project built by Robbi Kurniawan (https://github.com/robbik/nucleus8583).

-The main purpose is to merge in Andrey Marushkevych's fixes (https://github.com/marushkevych/nucleus8583) on the documentation and move to docs to use Markdown instead of Wiki.
+The main purpose is to:
+ - merge in Andrey Marushkevych's fixes (https://github.com/marushkevych/nucleus8583) for the documentation
+ - migrate docs to use Markdown instead of Wiki.